pylenin/purple-blue/content/posts/python-logging-guide.md

 logging.error("You have encountered an error") logging.critical("You are in trouble")
 ```
-The above snippet is going to return us all the attributes that we are interested to receive.
+The above snippet is going to return us all the logrecord attributes that we are interested to receive.
 The logs would look something like this.
 ```bash
 2019-06-04 21:49:37,735::DEBUG::root::logging_guide.py::6::This is a debug message
 2019-06-04 21:49:37,735::INFO::root::logging_guide.py::7::This is an informational message